Labour party targets non-London voters with devolution plan

 "We need a prosperous London, but we also need to build prosperity outside it," Miliband will say according to extracts of his speech released in advance.

-Last year, one of the coalition government's senior members, Liberal Democrat Vince Cable, said London's powerhouse economy was becoming "a giant suction machine draining the life out of the rest of the country".
+Last year, one of the coalition government's senior members, Lib Dem Vince Cable, said London's powerhouse economy was becoming "a giant suction machine draining the life out of the rest of the country".

 Miliband's party sits on the centre-left of British politics and typically dominates voting in the less-prosperous north of the country, home to some of the lowest productivity levels.